kippisone/coffeebreak/README.md

 -----------

 *project* - Sets a test project name.
-*browser* - Tells the testrunner that Javascript tests should be parsed as Frontendtests.
+*browser* - Tells the testrunner that Javascript tests should be handeled as frontend tests.
 *files* - Path to required source files
 *tests* - Path to your spec files
 *watch* - Watch this files for changes.
-If this property isn't set than all files from the `files` and `tests' properties are watched for changes
+If this property isn't set, all files from the `files` and `tests' properties are watched for changes